 What programmes are offered at Royal Military College Saint-Jean?

 At Royal Military College Saint-Jean, officer cadets can study Science or Social Science.
 Students in the Science programme can pursue studies in any Science or Engineering programme at the Royal Military College of Canada.
 Those studying Social Science can pursue their studies in any Arts programme at the Royal Military College of Canada or complete their university studies at RMC Saint-Jean in the program in International Studies.
 It should be noted that some Arts programmes have specific prerequisites.
-Officer cadets must ensure they have successfully completed those credit courses at the Royal Military College Saint-Jean so they do not have to take additional courses when they arrive at Royal Military College of Canada.
+Officer Cadets must ensure they have successfully completed those credit courses at the Royal Military College Saint-Jean so they do not have to take additional courses when they arrive at Royal Military College of Canada.